tylerlwsmith/vite-with-flask-backend/README.md

 Vite's [Backend Integration Guide](https://vitejs.dev/guide/backend-integration.html) mentions adding `import 'vite/modulepreload-polyfill'` to the top of JS entrypoints if `build.polyfillModulePreload` is not disabled.

 **We should not need to do this** because our templates don't implement [module preload links](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/modulepreload).

-## TODO

-Things I'd still like to do before calling this repo complete:

-- Use image from scss file to make sure it loads in development and production
-- Check import aliases from `playground` with Scss and JS
-- Bonus: hot reloading for templates (maybe? https://vitejs.dev/guide/build.html#rebuild-on-files-changes)
-- Add favicon
-- Make Jinja template look like default Vite page